 Soon after Thanksgiving, I revealed the idea during one of Dean Saglio's live streams.
-Several top players on the stream at the time (including Vincent Lemay, Mitchell Elliot and Dean himself) expressed support for the idea.
+Several top players on the stream at the time (including Vincent Lemay, Mitchell Elliott and Dean himself) expressed support for the idea.

 However, a major development ensued.